-- Minimal BEAD Program Outlay (Range 0 -35 points, or 35% of 100): - Description: The total BEAD funding that will be required to complete the project, accounting for both total projected cost and the applicant's proposed match (which must, absent a waiver, cover no less than 25% of the project cost), with the specific points or credits awarded increasing as the BEAD outlay decreases.
+- Minimal BEAD Program Outlay (Range 0 -40 points, or 40% of 100): - Description: The total BEAD funding that will be required to complete the project, accounting for both total projected cost and the applicant's proposed match (which must, absent a waiver, cover no less than 25% of the project cost), with the specific points or credits awarded increasing as the BEAD outlay decreases. - Scoring: - Per BSL Cost Scoring (Range = 0% -100% and maximum of 25 points) The most costefficient proposal, evaluated the total funding requested to provide broadband access to a defined application area, will receive full credit under this section.
+Less cost-efficient proposals will receive a percentage of points available, reflective of their percent distance from the most efficient project.